Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 Best Anti-Blister Walking Socks: What to Look For

-If blisters have cut short your walks before, the right socks make all the difference.
+If blisters have cut short your walks before, the right socks transform the experience.
 The best anti-blister walking socks share these features:

-• Seamless toe construction – Eliminates the ridge that rubs against toes during long walks
+• Flat or seamless toe construction — eliminates the ridge that rubs across toes on long descents

-• Reinforced heel cup – Prevents the sock slipping and bunching inside your boot
+• Reinforced heel cup — prevents the sock slipping inside the boot and creating bunching

-• Medium cushioning – Absorbs impact without creating excess bulk that causes friction
+• Medium cushioning — absorbs impact without creating excess bulk that itself causes friction

-• Merino wool or merino blend – Natural moisture management removes the dampness that softens skin and accelerates blister formation
+• Merino or alpaca natural fibres — active moisture management removes the dampness that softens skin and accelerates blister formation

 For UK trails specifically, look for socks rated for wet conditions.
-British weather means your socks will encounter moisture from both perspiration and the environment.
-Merino's ability to absorb 30% of its weight in moisture vapour while still insulating makes it the gold standard for anti-blister hiking socks in the UK.
+British weather guarantees moisture from both perspiration and the environment, and merino's ability to absorb 30% of its weight in moisture vapour while still insulating is the gold-standard combination for anti-blister hiking socks in the UK.

-Testing tip: Always wear new walking socks on shorter walks first.
-Even the best anti-blister socks need a couple of wears to mould to your foot shape.
+Testing tip: always wear new walking socks on shorter walks first.
+Even the best anti-blister socks need a couple of wears to mould to the foot.

 Walking Sock Materials Compared